What is the best iron supplement for pregnancy anemia?

 When your levels fall below 70 (7) then you will be offered a blood transfusion.
 Iron level this low can start to cause permanent damage to your body due to lack of oxygen.
 A blood transfusion is the quickest way to improve your iron levels.
 You will need to continue iron supplement after your transfusion to make sure your iron levels remain high.

-Adding iron rich foods into your diet will help to improve your iron levels.
-By the end of pregnancy you need at least 30mg of iron a day.
+Adding iron-rich foods to your diet will help to improve your iron levels.
+By the end of pregnancy, you need at least 30mg of iron a day.
 That is 3 times more than you need outside of pregnancy.

 - Vitamin C – Increasing your vitamin c intake improves the absorbency of iron.
 Taking your iron supplement with a glass of orange juice it a great way to increase absorbancy.
 Other great sources include bell peppers and strawberries.

 - Food to Avoid – Cereals, beans, tea, and coffee all contain ingredients which reduce iron absorption.
 You don’t need to exclude these from your diet but try to reduce your intake of them.

 Pregnancy Anemia FAQ